 2. Ring-Necked Snake

 Although secretive, the ring-necked snake is one of the most abundant and common snakes in Florida.
-There are twelve subspecies, of which two occur in Florida – Key ring-necked snakes and southern ring-necked snakes.
+There are twelve subspecies, of which two occur in Florida: Key ring-necked snakes and southern ring-necked snakes.
 Ring-necked snakes are only 8 to 14 inches long but are glossy black on their dorsal side and bright red, orange, or yellow on their bellies.
 They also have a bright ring of color around their neck which is what they are named for.
-Ring-necked snakes prefer areas with plenty of vegetation or cover for them to hide underneath – such as woodlands or rocky hillsides.
+Ring-necked snakes prefer areas with plenty of vegetation or cover for them to hide underneath, such as woodlands or rocky hillsides.
 Although they produce a mild venom-like substance, they are not truly venomous and pose no threat to humans or pets.
 This substance is produced in the Duvernoy gland and is used to immobilize prey such as salamanders.

 3. Eastern Rat Snake

-Despite also being known as yellow rat snakes, eastern rat snakes in Florida are a yellowish-orange color with four darker stripes down their bodies.
+Also known as yellow rat snakes, eastern rat snakes in Florida are a yellowish-orange color with four darker stripes down their bodies.
 They are 36 to 72 inches long and are found east of the Apalachicola River and as far south as Key Largo.
 Eastern rat snakes prefer to live in hardwood forests and swamps, hibernating underground during the winter.
 They are harmless and usually flee when threatened.
 Their diet includes birds, rodents, frogs, and lizards.

 4. Eastern Coachwhip

-Despite there being six subspecies of coachwhip snakes, only the eastern coachwhip occurs in Florida.
+Although there are six subspecies of coachwhip snakes, only the eastern coachwhip occurs in Florida.
 Eastern coachwhips are long, thin snakes that can reach up to 72 inches long.
 They have black heads and brown bodies, which gradually lighten towards their tail.
 Eastern coachwhips live in several habitats, although swamps, marshes, and pine woodlands are preferred.
 They are widespread throughout mainland Florida but are thought to be absent from the Florida Keys.
 Eastern coachwhips eat rodents, lizards, and small birds.
 They are diurnal (active during the day) and hunt by scanning the nearby area with their head raised above the ground.
 Despite being rumored to attack and whip people with their tails, eastern coachwhips are not aggressive and usually flee when disturbed.

 5. Southern Black Racer